Saints win 20-10 in Philly, deny Eagles top spot in NFC

-PHILADELPHIA (AP) — Marshon Lattimore returned an interception 11 yards for a late New Orleans touchdown, and the Philadelphia Eagles’ bid for the top seed in the NFC took a serious dent with a 20-10 loss to the Saints on Sunday.

-Philly quarterback Jalen Hurts missed a second straight game with a sprained right shoulder, and the loss puts the Eagles (13-3) in precarious position: Still needing just one win to clinch the NFC East and the conference’s top seed, do they hurry back Hurts for the finale against the Giants?
+PHILADELPHIA (AP)Jalen Hurts held a clipboard, wore a headset and paced the sideline with the same the look of consternation on his face as furious Philly fans in the stands as their stress tightened in another Eagles loss without the franchise quarterback.

-The easy decision this week, of course, was to rest Hurts and have the franchise QB close to full strength for the playoffs.
-But everything Hurts helped build seems on the brink of unraveling with one game left in the season.
+Hurts and the Eagles didn’t like what they saw – and now, fully healthy or not, the banged-up, show-stopping QB might have to come to the rescue with everything he helped build on the brink of unraveling with one game left in the season.

+”If Jalen’s able to go,” Eagles coach Nick Sirianni said, ”he’ll go.”

+That’s bit of a reason to exhale after the Eagles lost their second straight without Hurts, putting their hopes of securing the NFC’s top seed in jeopardy.
+Marshon Lattimore returned an interception 11 yards for a late touchdown, and the New Orleans Saints beat Philadelphia 20-10 on Sunday.

+”I’m not anybody that’s ever going to hit a panic button,” Sirianni said.

+But in Hurts’ case, how about breaking some glass in case of emergency?

-The Saints (7-9) won their third straight game as they remain in contention for a playoff spot down to the final weeks under first-year coach Dennis Allen.
+The Saints (7-9) won their third straight game, an impressive late-season run under first-year coach Dennis Allen, but were later eliminated from playoff contention when Green Bay beat Minnesota.
 Taysom Hill had a 1-yard TD run in New Orleans’ surprising first half.
+Cameron Jordan had three sacks and set the Saints’ career record with 115 1/2.

+”We found a way to close them out the last three weeks,” Allen said. ”That’s been good to see.
+That’s the kind of team I think we can be.”

 Andy Dalton, who threw for 204 yards, completed his first 13 passes, including a 58-yard reception by Rashid Shaheed.
 That play set up one of two field goals by Wil Lutz in the first half that gave the Saints a 13-0 lead.

 Minshew connected with A.J.
-Brown for a 78-yard touchdown late in the third that made it 13-10 and temporarily woke up the crowd — which had voraciously booed the Eagles most of the game — and an inept offense.
-But Minshew is no Hurts and he failed to convert on a fourth-down dive late in the fourth that cost his team as much as his late pick.
+Brown for a 78-yard touchdown late in the third that made it 13-10 and temporarily woke up the crowd – which had voraciously booed the Eagles most of the game – and an inept offense.
+But Minshew failed to convert on a fourth-down dive late in the fourth that cost his team as much as his late pick.

-Without their show-stopping QB, the Eagles were shut out in the first half for the first time this season.
+The Eagles were shut out in the first half for the first time this season, and their 10 points was a season low.

 The Eagles hadn’t allowed more than four sacks in a game this season but – playing without injured right tackle Lane Johnson – allowed five in the first half.
 The Eagles didn’t convert a first down until there were 12 seconds left in the half.